OpenSecEd/compsec/learning-platform/introduction.md

 Interactive sessions will use [Zoom][zoom], in particular the [this room][zoom-room].
 There are clients for the web browser (no installation), the computer (Linux, Mac, Windows) and smartphones (Android, iPhone).
+Note that it is mandatory to have functioning webcam and headset (anyone with a smartphone has this and so does anyone with a laptop).

-You can use this tool for yourselves too to have meetings in working groups, practice for presentations etc.
+You can also use this tool for yourselves too to have meetings in working groups, practice for presentations etc.: just start the client and create your own meeting.

 ## Asynchronous communication